isabella232/genstudio-learn.en/help/adobe-genstudio/delivery-and-activation.md

     </a>
     </div>
     <p>
-    <em>Adobe Experience Manager’s Content Fragments Console makes managing and authoring Content Fragments easy!
+    <em>Adobe Experience Manager's Content Fragments Console makes managing and authoring Content Fragments easy!
 Learn how to make the most of the Content Fragments Console with these videos.</em>
     </p><p>
   </p></td>
   </tr>